m3adow/notes.till-wiese.de/docs/IT/Tibber.md

 share: true
 ---

-*Intended for the german version of the [Tibber Pulse IR](https://tibber.com/de/store/produkt/pulse-ir).
+*Intended for the German version of the [Tibber Pulse IR](https://tibber.com/de/store/produkt/pulse-ir).
 I had to return it, as the support wouldn't react to my questions.
 Will retry in a couple of months when the onslaught of new customers has slowed down.*

 ## Pulse Reset